MohamedMoubarakHussein/TheMoneyWallet-TheMMPay/README.md

 # Gateway service
-I use [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway) It creates a single entry point for the application, streamlining API routing, ensuring robust security, monitoring performance, and enhancing resiliency.
+This project uses [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway) It creates a single entry point for the application, streamlining API routing, ensuring robust security, monitoring performance, and enhancing resiliency.
 ![routing](Requirements/Gateway/routing.png)

 For example this is how the gateway only allow the requests with the right permisions to access the internal services.